-On August 25, 2005, pursuant to a Stock Purchase Agreement dated February 28, 2005, as amended, by and among International Shipping Enterprises, Inc. (ISE), Navios and all the shareholders of Navios, ISE acquired Navios through the purchase of all of the outstanding shares of common stock of Navios.
+On August 25, 2005, ISE, acquired all of the net assets of Navios through the purchase of all of the outstanding shares of our common stock.
 As a result of such acquisition, Navios became a wholly-owned subsidiary of ISE.
-In addition, on August 25, 2005, simultaneously with the acquisition of Navios, ISE effected a reincorporation from the State of Delaware to the Republic of the Marshall Islands through a downstream merger with and into its newly acquired wholly-owned subsidiary, whose name was and will continue to be Navios Maritime Holdings Inc. As a result of the reincorporation, ISE transitioned from a shell company to an operating business and the operations of Navios became those of a publicly traded company.
-Following the acquisition, Navios's corporate headquarters has been relocated to 67 Notara Street, Piraeus, Greece 185 35.
-The telephone number is (011) +30-210-417-2050.
-Navios reports to the Securities and Exchange Commission under the rules governing Foreign Private Issuers.
+In addition, on August 25, 2005, simultaneously with the acquisition of Navios, ISE effected a reincorporation from the State of Delaware to the Republic of the Marshall Islands through a downstream merger with and into its newly acquired wholly-owned subsidiary, Navios.
+As a result of the reincorporation, ISE transitioned from a shell company to an operating business and the operations of Navios became those of a publicly traded company.
+In connection with the reincorporation, commencing on August 26, 2005, the trading symbols for the securities of Navios became "NMHIF" for the common stock, "NMHWF" for the warrants and "NMHUF" for the units.